TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataTypes/Reference/Index.rst

 [tsref:(datatypes)]

+.. _data-types-object-types:

 Data types: Object types
 """"""""""""""""""""""""

-These are some "data-types" that might be mentioned and valid values are shown here below:
+These are some "data types" that might be mentioned and valid values are shown here below: